kyma-project/community/concepts/eventing-code-guidelines.md

 1. [ginkgo](https://github.com/onsi/ginkgo)
 -->

-**Assertion librariers**:
+**Assertion libraries**:

 <!-- voting options for assertion libraries in unit tests:
 Right now we use both: testing.T and gomega.
-We should reach a consens here to have consistency.
+We should reach a consensus here to have consistency.

 1. testing.T
 2. [stretchr/testify](https://github.com/stretchr/testify)